 As nausea swept over my body on Friday, I knew I was beginning to fight a migraine.
 So I made life easy.
 I canceled plans, made a frozen pizza for dinner for my children, and went to bed.
 Saturday was much the same.
-My husband was traveling all day from our Colorado home to our new home in Arizona.
-By dinner time on Saturday, I felt well enough to take my children to Chipotle for another quick an easy dinner.
+By dinner time on Saturday, I felt well enough to take my children to Chipotle for another quick and easy dinner.
 And eating some solid food, even if fast, or rather, quickly prepared by someone else, was good for me.
 But by 8pm, I was ready for bed.
-Only, my husband was still on the road, so I had to be up to let him in, say hello, and recognize all he’d done for his family while in Colorado before driving fourteen hours to get back to us.
-Then bed.
+Quickly to bed.
+But…..We have more belongings arriving from Colorado any moment.

 Sunday we had a trailer to empty.
-It was nothing compared to the three trucks he’d brought from Colorado in the weeks past.
+It was nothing compared to the three trucks we’d brought from Colorado in the weeks past.
 The last of our belongings.
 Basically a bunch of shit.
 Shit we need, shit we might want…but shit.
 Patio furniture, bikes, lawn mower and yard supplies.
 Ick.
 Nothing exciting.
 Nothing worth spending the next few hours emptying space in a garage to drag more stuff into.
-But my fabulous husband did bring me Colorado wine.
-And he was injured while in Colorado.
-So migraine or not, I had to plow through and help.
+But I did get Colorado wine.
+Granted, not the Colorado wine I wanted.
+But the brand I’d asked for, so credit is deserved.
+So migraine or not, I had to plow through and help unload the truck is our shit.
 The worst moment was when a board fell inside the trailer while I was standing inside.
 The volume of the wood hitting the metal reached depths of my brain which haven’t thought of the light of day since conception.
 The pain was horrible.
 Tears ran down my face, and it wasn’t long after that I crawled into bed, a desert-baked sweat machine, shivering from the heat, trying not to move for fear of puking all over the bed.

 After a few hours back in bed, I was able to function.
-And I was able to tell my husband after three days of migraine misery, I had no plans to cook.
-So he took me and our children to IHOP where I gorged on French Toast and eggs.
+And I was able to say out loud, after three days of migraine misery, I had no plans to cook.
+So we headed with our children to IHOP where I gorged on French Toast and eggs.
 Okay, I didn’t gorge.
-But in the middle of a Whole 30 challenge after a three day migraine, I ate French Toast.
+But in the middle of a Whole 30 challenge after a three-day day migraine, I ate French Toast.
 All of it.
 And I wanted more.